My last post finished with the front and rear suspension sub-assemblies ready to be fitted to the car to progress the test fit.

 The power steering conversion requires modification to the lower steering column.
 To ensure everything lined up correctly, I first replaced the upper steering column bushes.
 I had removed and discarded the originals (well, the nylon replacements I had fitted many years previously) as part of the disassembly process.

 It was a trial getting the new bushes into place, and as can be seen from the images the fit doesn’t look the best.
 I managed to improve the fit by forcing them into place with a socket, it’s not perfect but good enough for what’s needed at this stage.
 I remember this being a pain when I replaced the original felt bearings with the nylon type.

 Power steering conversion — lower steering column

 The lower steering column needs to be shortened to fit the power steering rack.
-The instructions from M & C Wilkinson state that this is achieved by removing a section and re-welding.
+The instructions from M & C Wilkinson state that this is achieved by removing a section (of the lower steering column) and re-welding.
 I didn’t like this idea, and neither do others as there is a long thread on the Jag-lovers Saloons forum detailing the use of Borgeson components which are more adjustable and eliminate the need for welding.
 Welded steering column components will be difficult or impossible to get through NZ vehicle certification.

 - 1x 409418 3/4″ DD shaft, 18″ long

 - 1x 409536 1″ DD tube, 36″ long

 - 1x 034937 steering universal joint, vibration damper 3/4″ DD x 3/4″ – 48 spline.
 Steering rack end.

 - 1x 015237 steering universal joint, 1″ DD x 3/4″ – 48 spline.
 Upper steering column end.

 The DD shaft and tube are 18″ and 36″ in length respectively, and are cut for the correct fit.